 The Georgia return correlates to the Federal return in most respects (see information below about Federal tax changes).
 The accounting period and method used for the Georgia return must be the same as on the Federal return.
 A complete copy of the Federal return and all supporting schedules must be included with the Georgia return.
 Otherwise, your return will be deemed incomplete.

-ADJUSTMENTS TO FEDERAL INCOME (Schedules 4 and 5)
+ADJUSTMENTS TO FEDERAL INCOME (Schedules 5 and 6)

-To determine the total income for Georgia purposes, certain adjustments as provided by Georgia law are included in the computations for Schedules 4 and 5.
-The total additions to Federal Income should be placed on Line 9 of Schedule 7, and listed in Schedule 4.
-The total subtractions from Federal income should be schedule 4.
-The total subtractions from Federal income should be shown on Line 11 of Schedule 7, and listed on Schedule 5.
+To determine the total income for Georgia purposes, certain adjustments as provided by Georgia law are included in the computations for Schedules 5 and 6.
+The total additions to Federal Income should be placed on Line 9 of Schedule 8, and listed in Schedule 5.
+The total subtractions from Federal income should be shown on Line 11 of Schedule 8, and listed on Schedule 6.
 The more commonly used items are listed in each schedule.

 A partnership must add back all intangible expense and related interest expense directly or indirectly paid to a related member.
 All such expense must be listed as an addition to Federal income even if the taxpayer qualifies for an exception.
-If the taxpayer qualifies for a full or partial exception, Form IT-Addback must be completed in order for the taxpayer to take a subtraction on Schedule 5 for all or any portion of the addition listed on Schedule 4.
+If the taxpayer qualifies for a full or partial exception, Form IT-Addback must be completed in order for the taxpayer to take a subtraction on Schedule 6 for all or any portion of the addition listed on Schedule 5.